LuemmelSec/LuemmelSec.github.io/_posts/2021-06-05-I-got-99-problems-but-my-NAC-aint-one.md

 2. The authenticator - the device that acts as the gatekeeper and to which the clients connects - most likely a switch.
 3. The authentication server - something in the background that validates the requests and grants or denies access to the supplicant.

 By default the ports are in an unauthorized state and will only allow to transmit and receive Extensible Authentication Protocol Over LAN ([EAPOL](https://www.vocal.com/secure-communication/eapol-extensible-authentication-protocol-over-lan/)) frames - which basically is encapsulated [EAP](https://en.wikipedia.org/wiki/Extensible_Authentication_Protocol).
 These frames are forwarded from the client desiring access to the network to the switch which unpacks the EAPOL and forwards the EAP packet to an authentication server - which in most cases will be a RADIUS server.
 From there everything goes vice versa.
+As EAP is more a framework than a protocol, it contains several EAP methods that allow you to choose how to authenticate.
+The most commonly known variants are EAP-TLS, EAP-MD5, EAP-PSK and EAP-IKEv2, allowing to authenticate by e.g. preshared keys, passwords or certificates.
 The flow looks like this:
 <figure>
   <img src="/images/2021-06-05/eapol_flow.png">